 The 3% of independent media outlets that are left are often censored and fined.
-Turkish people therefore cannot reach these media outlets.
+People in Turkey therefore cannot reach these media outlets.
 The government blocks access to them alongside foreign media outlets.
 This has led to an increase in journalists and citizens sharing news on social media.
 Consequently, the government has implemented internet shutdowns and forced social media companies such as Facebook and Twitter to comply with its takedown demands.

 Have these internet shutdowns increased the spread of misinformation?

 Absolutely.
 Three years ago, the Turkish government blocked its citizens from accessing social media platforms after a Russian airstrike in Idlib, Syria.
 The airstrike killed at least 33 Turkish soldiers.
 This was the worst death toll for Turkey in a single day since it intervened in Syria in 2016 against the Russia-backed forces.
-Additionally, there was no news about the airstrike on mainstream Turkish media until three days after it occurred.
-Turkish citizens therefore did not have access to essential information.
+Additionally, there was no news about the airstrike on mainstream media until three days after it occurred.
+Citizens of Turkey therefore did not have access to essential information.
 Withholding information from people in this way can lead to information being manipulated.

 What is an example of a recent important case that you have been litigating?